Degloving Injuries Caused by Motor Vehicle and Workplace Accidents

 Accidents Can Cause Different Types of “Degloving” Injuries

-As is noted in a Seattle, Washington, Harborview Medical Center PDF entitled, “Degloving and Severe Upper Extremity Injuries in Motor Vehicle Crashes Involving Partial Ejection,” many of these accidents involve victims who had an arm, hand, or other extremity uniquely exposed during impact.
+As is noted in a Seattle, Washington, Harborview Medical Center PDF entitled, “Degloving and Severe Upper Extremity Injuries in Motor Vehicle Crashes Involving Partial Ejection,” many of these accidents involve victims who had an arm, hand, or another extremity uniquely exposed during impact.
 While most of these injuries involve external “degloving” injuries – others can include internal ones as well.

-Motorcycle riders hit hard and then tossed through the air often wind up skidding across asphalt, causing severe “degloving” injuries to the skin on their arms and legs.
+Motorcycle riders hit hard and then tossed through the air often wind up skidding across the asphalt, causing severe “degloving” injuries to the skin on their arms and legs.
 Immediate care is critical since underlying tissues and blood vessels are broken – and the top layer of remaining skin or tissue is often embedded with different types of debris and bacteria.

 Unfortunately, the average car driver or passenger can’t simply rely on seatbelts to save them.
 In fact, seatbelts are only about 38% effective in restraining people’s bodies in rollover accidents.
 Furthermore, even pedestrians can suffer “degloving” injuries when vehicle tires run over their bodies.
 The never damage alone suffered during these incidents can last a lifetime.